jbcodeforce/kafka-studies/docs/FAQ.md

 * records stay even after being consumed
 * durability with replication to avoid loosing data for high availability

-### Major components?
+### What are the major components?

 * Topic, consumer, producer, brokers
 * Rich API to control the producer semantic, and consumer
 * Consumer groups
-* Kafka streaming API to support data streaming with stateful operations
+* Kafka streams API to support data streaming with stateful operations and stream processing topology
-* Kafka connect
+* Kafka connect for source and sink connection to external systems
-* Replication with Mirror Maker 2
+* Topic replication with Mirror Maker 2

 ### Major use cases?

 * Modern data pipeline with buffering to data lake
-* Data hub, and integration between event-driven applications / microservices
+* Data hub, to continuously expose business entities to event-driven applications and microservices
-* Real time analytics
+* Real time analytics with aggregate computation, and complex event processing
-* Event-driven, reactive microservice communication layer.
+* The communication layer for Event-driven, reactive microservice.

 ### Why does Kafka use zookeeper?